-The WM B-series are without energy recovery and will occasionally require manual control of membrane pressure.
-However still extremely high quality and used where energy cost is low.
+The WM-B Series will occasionally require manual control of membrane pressure, and these desalination units operate without energy recovery systems.
+However, the watermakers are still of extremely high quality and used where energy costs are low.

 The RO method has been known and recognised for many years and is commonly used in desalination plants for public water supply, in hotels, hospitals and on ships.

-Watermakers may also be used as a primary source or as a back-up for the provision of drinking water to police and military facilities, or to public institutions in coastal areas, or on islands… If you need more water than 22,000 litres per day (5,812 gallons) for the E-series or 18,700 litres (4,940 gallons) per day for the B-series, you can install more units in parallel.
+Watermakers can also be used as a primary source or as a back-up for the provision of drinking water to police and military facilities, to public institutions in coastal areas or on islands.
+If you need more water than 22,000 liters per day (5,812 gallons) for the E-series or 18,700 liters (4,940 gallons) per day for the B-series, you can install more units in parallel.

-The WM11000E can produce 11,000 litres (2,906 gallons) of drinking water per day (24 hours).
-A typically consumption of less than 1.5 kW power when desalinating normal sea water is possible.
-This brings the typical energy consumption down to about 3 kW per 1,000 litres at 35,000 mg/l TDS (25 °C).
+The WM11000E can produce 11,000 liters (2,906 gallons) of drinking water per day (24 hours).
+A typical consumption of less than 1.5 kW power when desalinating normal sea water is possible.
+This brings the typical energy consumption down to about 3 kWh per 1,000 liters at 35,000 mg/l TDS (25 °C).
 This is significantly below the level of most other desalination units of this capacity.

-The cost of production of water depends on which Watermaker model you choose, the price of electricity, the degree of product utilisation, the cost of labour and the expenses for filters, spare parts and membrane cleaning and replacement.
-It may be assumed that for the WM E-series the total production costs can be as low as US$ 5-6 per 1,000 gallons or 1 Euro per 1,000 litres).
+The cost of production of water depends on which watermaker model you choose, the price of electricity, the degree of product utilisation, the cost of labour and the expenses for filters, spare parts and membrane cleaning and replacement.
+It may be assumed that for the WM-E Series, the total production costs can be as low as US$ 5-6 per 1,000 gallons or 1 Euro per 1,000 liters).